v0lt13/EditorAttributesDocs/docs/source/Attributes/DecorativeAttributes/colorfield.rst

 ====================

 .. warning::
-	This attribute has been deprecated, use GUIColor instead
+	This attribute has been deprecated, use :doc:`guicolor` instead

 .. note::
 	Because UI toolkit makes tinting elements very difficult, it's not possible to properly tint properties with ColorField,